How to Research a Company for a Job Interview

 7. Get to Know the Industry and Competitors

 As well as researching the company, it makes sense to review the overall industry.
 If you're interviewing for a job at a mortgage company, for instance, it's helpful to be informed about current home ownership trends.
 Get to know the company's biggest competitors and identify their successes and flaws, too.
-Insight into the company's industry and rivals is bound to impress interviewers.
+Insight into the company's industry and rivals are bound to impress interviewers.

 How to Use This Research During Interviews